What happens when motion graphics become part of spatial and sensuous experiences ?

 At the moment this research project is looking at how motion graphics, as time based visuals and sound can be experienced and produced in a dialogue with spatial and sensuous means of expression.
-The research project finds itself in the context of emerging screen technology such as Virtual reality and Augmented reality, but chose to promote alternative ways of thinking towards a more sensuous digital experience.
+The research project finds itself in the context of emerging screen technology such as Virtual reality and Augmented reality, but chose to look at alternative ways of thinking towards a more sensuous digital experience.
 Various experiments, in the combining of projected video and physical environments are conducted in order to gather insights into this merging of the digital and the physical.

 This research project takes a responsibe human oriented standpoint as emerging technologies are influencing and shaping human lives and living environments.
 Developing and promoting alternatives to the mainstream global industrial technology might be nessesary to ensure a diverse and positive future of digital integration?
 Use of more site specific technology such as projection mapping and physical computing may pose as examples to more locally focused alternatives to VR and AR technology.
 In these technologies people are more aware and present in the RR -Real Reality (Time Magazine).